electro-logic/WpfManagedColors/README.md

 | Calibrated  | Unmanaged  | 247 218 35  | 87.60 -1.51 82.00  | 2.19  | 3.18  |
 | Calibrated  | Managed  | 250 219 76  | 88.24 -0.02 70.52  | 0.63  | 0.80  |

 An uncalibrated monitor is showing a color difference of 4.16 using the CIE2000 comparison method.
-The color difference is easily spotted by untrained viewers.
+The difference is easily spotted by untrained viewers.
-By calibrating the monitor some corrections are loaded in the GPU and a standard WPF app improves the accuracy to 2.19, but the difference is still evident.
+By calibrating the monitor some corrections are loaded in the GPU the color accuracy improves to 2.19.
+The difference is still spottable.
-A color-managed WPF app with a calibrated monitor is showing an unperceptible color difference of 0.63, that trained viewers are not usually able to discern.
+The color-managed WPF app with the calibrated monitor is showing an unperceptible color difference of 0.63.
+Trained viewers are usually not able to discern any difference.

 Results may differ depending on the Monitor model and the Calibration, but the concept is the same.